heroku/cli/packages/certs-v5/README.md

-  -a, --app=app        (required) app to run command against -r, --remote=remote  git remote of app to use --bypass             bypass the trust chain completion step --type=type          type to create, either 'sni' or 'endpoint'
+  -a, --app=app        (required) app to run command against -r, --remote=remote  git remote of app to use --bypass             bypass the trust chain completion step

 DESCRIPTION
   Note: certificates with PEM encoding are also valid